MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/design-details-inventory-zero-level-open-item-ledger-entries.md

  For scenario 1, identify the issue as follows:

--   In the **Posted Sales Credit Memo** or **Posted Return Receipt** window, look up from the **Appl.\-from Item Entry** field to see if the field is populated, and in that case to which item ledger entry the return receipt is cost applied.
+-   In the **Posted Sales Credit Memo** or **Posted Return Receipt** page, look up from the **Appl.\-from Item Entry** field to see if the field is populated, and in that case to which item ledger entry the return receipt is cost applied.

  For scenario 2, identify the issue in either of the following ways: